JeherillaJanwar/328069/README.md

 - Google Analytics ----------- (how long the person was on this site)
 - Webhooks ------------------- (just to tell me for a new user on the site)
-- Public IP Logging ---------- (Gets deleted after 1 day)
+- Public IP Logging ---------- (Gets deleted after 1 day--> WEBHOOKS)

 <b>I have NO intention sell/use your data.</b>